Magic: The Gathering Arena won't get cards from "The List" in Zendikar Rising

-King of card games Magic: The Gathering announced a new kind of card pack yesterday for upcoming set Zendikar Rising, the Set Booster.
-These new Set Boosters have a different mix of cards, and rarities of cards, than normal card packs.
-They've got 14 cards in them, but only 12 of those cards are guaranteed to be Magic cards, as opposed to the 15 in a Draft Booster.
+King of card games Magic: The Gathering announced a new kind of card pack yesterday for upcoming set Zendikar Rising — the Set Booster.
+Set Boosters have a different mix of cards, and rarities of cards, than normal card packs.
+They've got 14 cards in them, but only 12 are guaranteed to be Magic cards, as opposed to the 15 in a Draft Booster.
 To make up for that, those 12 cards have a higher-than-normal chance of including rare and mythic rare cards.

 Unfortunately, digital players in Magic: The Gathering Arena won't be getting cards from The List.
 Here's why, directly from Rosewater: "On tabletop Magic, The List doesn't affect format legality, but on MTG Arena it would add these cards to Historic.
 While some cards from The List may eventually make their way to Historic, we want to be a bit more purposeful on MTG Arena when adding new cards."